-We operate state-wide on predominantly privately owned native and planted forest.
+We operate state-wide on predominantly privately owned native and planted forests.
 This provides a very varied resource in terms of forest communities, species planted and past management regimes.
-AKSFS certification to AS4708 covers both native forest and plantations.
-Our DFA consists of management units where we have a contractual commitment to management and harvesting that is released after the successful certificate of compliance.
-Properties are added to our DFA once a legal commitment has been received from the landowner and the proposed area has been inspected for natural and cultural values, sustainability of forest management including financial returns and a provisional boundary has been established.
+AKSFS certification to AS/NZS4708 covers both native forests and plantations.
+Our Defined Forest Area (DFA) consists of management units where we have a contractual commitment to management and harvesting that is released after a successful certificate of compliance.
+Properties are added to our DFA once a legal commitment has been received from the landowner and the proposed area has been inspected for natural and cultural values, the sustainability of forest management including financial returns and a provisional boundary has been established.